justinmeiners/efficient-programming-with-components/09_iterators.md

 At the same time, I was working on how to do algorithms and I introduced the notion of position.
-A better name is coordinate, the name which Paul and I use in our book "Elements of Programming"[^eop].
+A better name is coordinate, the name which Paul and I use in our book "Elements of Programming".
 A coordinate is some way of indicating where in the data structure you are.
 It is not a control structure, it's just the pointer into a data structure, or generalized notion of a coordinate.
-It is something which allows me to navigate through the data structure in a natural way.
+It is something which allows me to navigate through the data structure in a natural way[^coordinate-references].

 Eventually I started talking to C++ guys and showed them coordinates and they said, "we call it iterator".